semi-lab/semi-lab.github.io/_pages/projects.md

 nav: true
 nav_order: 2
 display_categories: [Polymer Metallization, Printed Flexible Electronics, Energy Devices, Spray Modeling, Deneme]
-horizontal: true
+horizontal: false
 ---

 <style>
   /* Custom CSS to adjust the width of the first column */ .col-first {
     width: 10%; /* Width for the first column */
-    height: 100px; /* Height for the first column */
+    height: 200px; /* Height for the first column */
   }

   /* CSS for other columns (optional) */
   .col {
     width: 40%; /* Width for other columns */
-    height: 100px; /* Height for other columns */
+    height: 200px; /* Height for other columns */
   }
 </style>